Opetushallitus/oppijanumerorekisteri/henkilo-ui/nginx/README.md

-# Easy local development environment setup
+# Easy local setup for UI development

 *How I Learned to Stop Worrying and Love the Bomb*

 ## Purpose

-To get local development environment up and running with minimal hassle
+To get local UI development environment up and running with minimal hassle

 Want:
 * Minimal configuration